See what it’s like to leave the daily grind and cruise like an Italian on Costa Smeralda, the world’s fifth largest cruise ship.

 More importantly, Pizzeria Pummid’Oro serves excellent pizzas.
 We sampled the Margarita and Calabrese Piccante pies for research purposes and were more than satisfied with both.

-Cicchetti at Il Bacaro Venetian Bar
+Cicchetti At Il Bacaro Venetian Bar

 After first encountering Cicchetti in Verona, we became fans of Italy’s small plate concept in Venice where Cicchetti bars are a mecca for aperitivo fans of all ages.
 To say that we were happy to encounter a Cicchetti bar on Costa Smeralda is an understatement.